A discussion of Stransham-Ford v Minister of Justice and Correctional Services and Others 2015 (4) SA 50 (GP)

 - The applicant was supposed to be assisted by a qualified medical doctor and the doctor was to be indemnified from criminal liability.

-- The common law crimes of murder or culpable homicide in the context of assisted suicide by medical practitioner, insofar as they provide an absolute prohibition, unjustifiably limit the applicant’s constitutional rights to human dignity and freedom to bodily and psychological integrity.
+- The common law crimes of murder or culpable homicide in the context of assisted suicide by a medical practitioner, insofar as they provide an absolute prohibition, unjustifiably limit the applicant’s constitutional rights to human dignity and freedom to bodily and psychological integrity.

 Even though the right to life is constitutionally protected, the law only protects it when such right is taken by a third party but when the individual decides to take his/her own life either with or without assistance this decision should be made with full knowledge and if a third party participate he/she must be indemnified from criminal liability before the act.